Neil Bhatt: Personal life

 In 2020, Bhatt had met actress Aishwarya Sharma on the sets of Ghum Hai Kisikey Pyaar Mein and the couple soon fell in love.
-They announced their engagement in January 2021 and got married on 30 November 2021 in Ujjain.
+They announced their engagement on 27 January 2021 and got married on 30 November 2021 in Ujjain.
+As of November 2025, they have officially filed for divorce.

 Career

 Bhatt starred in Kaboom a dance reality show as a participant where he won the first place.
-Catapulting to fame through the cult dance show Boogie Woogie, his passion led him to one show after the other.
+Catapulting to fame through the cult dance show Boogie Woogie, where has been the winner.
+His passion led him to one show after the other.
 He debuted with Arslaan on Sony Television in the year 2008.
-He got fame by serials like 12/24 Karol Bagh and Gulaal where he played the character of Abhinav Taneja and Kesar and received praise from the audiences.
+He got fame by serials like 12/24 Karol Bagh and Gulaal where he played the character of Abhinav Tarneja and Kesar and received praise from the audiences and winning his first accolade for the later of Zee Rishtey, Sabse Favorite Naya Sadasya.
 His performance as Lakshman, the soul of Ram in Ramayan was widely appreciated.
 The show was immensely popular in Indonesia and hence Bhatt, together with his Ramayan co-stars, was invited to perform in a special stage show and fan meeting tour in Jakarta organised by antv.

-He has played many challenging roles, one of them being Zakir in Diya Aur Baati Hum and was last seen in a daily soap playing the lead role in Tum Hi Ho Bandhu Sakha Tumhi as Bhushan Pethawala.
-He was also seen in episodic series of Zindagi Wins and Pyar Tune Kya Kiya.
+He has played many challenging roles, one of them being Zakir in Diya Aur Baati Hum which was popular among the wide to an extent that he was called back three times to the show.
+He was also seen in a daily soap playing the lead role in Tum Hi Ho Bandhu Sakha Tumhi as Bhushan Pethawala.
+Also seen in episodic series of Zindagi Wins and Pyar Tune Kya Kiya.
 His debut film Bhanwar is an untold story of a folk puppeteer in modern Gujarat.
-In 2018, he portrayed the negative role of Ranveer Singh Vaghela in Colors TV's Roop - Mard Ka Naya Swaroop.
-He is currently portraying the lead role of DCP Virat Chavan in Star Plus's Ghum Hai Kisikey Pyaar Meiin.
+Where he choreographed the songs and the film won six Gujarat State Awards, two going in the bank of Bhatt for Best Actor Debut (Jury) and Best choreographer.
+He also won GIFA Best Actor Debut for playing the titular role Bhanwar.
+In 2018, he portrayed the negative role of Ranveer Singh Vaghela in Colors TV's Roop - Mard Ka Naya Swaroop getting him a nomination of Gold Awards, Best Actor in Negative Role.
+From October 2020 he portrayed DCP Virat Chavan in Star Plus's Ghum Hai Kisikey Pyaar Meiin until the show took its generation leap in June 2023.

 In February 2022, he participated in Star Plus's Smart Jodi with his wife Aishwarya Sharma Bhatt.

+Later in 2023, Neil participated in season 17 of the reality show Bigg Boss 17 along with his wife Aishwarya.
+He was evicted in 12th place on day 77.

+Bhatt portrayed the role of IAS officer Arjun Talwar in Megha Barsenge, a television drama that aired on Colors TV from August 2024 to June 26, 2025.